powsybl/powsybl-metrix/docs/metrix.md

 }
 ```

-Since there is default value for each parameters, only useful parameters can be filled in.
+Since there is default value for each parameter, only useful parameters can be filled in.
 For instance:
 ```
 parameters {
   computationType OPF_WITHOUT_REDISPATCHING